Property-Finder-Patika/week-2-homework-1-berketoraman/README.md

     - An exercise for iota
     - An exercise for scope

-## Do not forget to commit the initial and final work.
+# Do not forget to commit the initial and final work.

+##CHAPTER 2 CONTENTS
+2. Program Structure
+2.1.
+Names
+2.2.
+Declarations
+2.3.
+Variables
+2.4.
+Assignments
+2.5.
+Type Declarations
+2.6.
+Packages and Files
+2.7.
+Scope

+##CHAPTER 3 CONTENTS
+3. Basic Data Types
+3.1.
+Integers
+3.2.
+Floating-Point Numbers
+3.3.
+Complex Numbers
+3.4.
+Booleans
+3.5.
+Strings
+3.6.
+Constants